 Frustrated with the lack of movement in the case, Livia's brother tried to help the case by putting up a $10,000 reward for information leading to the arrest and conviction to the person responsible for his sister's death.
 The reward was offered for six months.

 Even with the reward, "police received almost no helpful tips," Detective Filter said.

-The prevailing theory that Livia was assaulted and killed by a Yellow Cab driver is bolstered by the conviction of Samir Hindieh after he was identified as a suspect in the sexual assault of a Belmont student on New Year's Day 2015.
+The prevailing theory that Livia was assaulted and killed by a cab driver is bolstered by the conviction of Samir Hindieh after he was identified as a suspect in the sexual assault of a Belmont student on New Year's Day 2015.

 Hindieh entered a guilty plea to two counts of sexual battery in 2017.
 He was sentenced to two years and four years in jail served concurrently, but was only required to serve 365 days.
 He was also required to register with the Tennessee Sex Offender Registry.
 Hindieh is currently out of jail and living in Nashville.